g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 Selenium: Selenium's architecture, which relies on a driver for different browsers adds a lag to its test execution speed and performance.
 This dependency on drivers does not exist for both Cypress and Playwright.
 Selenium works by creating a separate driver instance for each browser session.
 So if a user tries to execute tests in parallel, Selenium will create as many web driver instances as browsers involved.
 This architecture puts Selenium behind Cypress and Playwright despite its versatility.

 Playwright: Like Cypress, Playwright offers fast execution by leveraging its unified API feature.
 Playwright by default runs tests on Chromium, Firefox, and Webkit.
 It can do this because it installs these browsers during its installation process.
 Playwright does not fail when tests are flaky because it ensures that elements are visible before proceeding with tests.
 Playwright’s major contender when it comes to Performance and speed is Cypress because it has a similar simplified architecture.
 Both Playwright and Cypress have Node.js as a dependency, unlike Selenium that has a broader community of supported frameworks.

+Based on Speeed and performance, Selenium is far behind Playwright and Cypress due to it's complicated Architecture and it's dependence on webdrivers to interact with browsers, this two factors greatly impacts Selenium's speed and performance.
+Of the three tools, Playwright is the best Automated testing tool based on speed and performance due to its Modern Architecture, ability to perform parallel testing which allows it to run multiple test cases simultaneously across different browsers.
+Playwright also records high execution speed in scenarios where complex test cases are being executed, this puts it above Cypress because even though Cypress also records high execution speed, this only applies to testing that involves Chromium based browsers.

 Here’s the summary of how the three testing tools rank up to each other: